What is Clay?

 Take a small lump of the damp clay material and work it into a soft ball with your fingers.
 Roll it into a thin sausage and then bend this around your finger.
 If it cracks and doesn’t bend easily, it’s not worth bothering with.
 But if it stays together and feels smooth and plastic… you’ve found clay.

-The next stage is to experiment with it and see how it handles.
+The next stage is to experiment with it to find out how it handles and fires.

-Native Hands Wild Pottery & Wild Basketry courses are held regularly in Sussex woodland, for adults & families, led by Ruby Taylor
+Native Hands Wild Pottery courses are held regularly in Sussex woodland, for adults & families, led by Ruby Taylor.

 Photo credit Jody Daunton